Imagine Entertainment: Imagine Films Entertainment

-On May 29, 1989, Imagine and Central Independent Television signed a deal to make TV movies for the worldwide business.
-Under the deal, the new joint venture would produce between four and six TV movies and mini-series a year.
-MCA who owned about 20% of Imagine and had worldwide distribution rights to its TV series as well as to its long-form programs on a project-by-project basis would also have first consideration on international distribution rights to the joint venture's programs.
-Imagine and Central retained rights in the U.S. and UK, respectively.
+On May 29, 1989, Imagine and Central Independent Television signed a deal to make television films for the worldwide business.
+Under the deal, the new joint venture would produce between four and six television films and mini-series a year.
+MCA who owned about 20% of Imagine and had worldwide distribution rights to its television series as well as to its long-form programs on a project-by-project basis would also have first consideration on international distribution rights to the joint venture's programs.
+Imagine and Central retained rights in the United States and United Kingdom, respectively.
 The Imagine-Central joint venture was separate from MCA's own ongoing exploration of a joint venture with a European company for Europe-based long-form co-production.
 The company was in discussions with two or three potential partners, but a deal was not expected soon.
 Its projects required U.S. and UK presales to go forward, although the venture intended to seek U.S. buyers going beyond the three big commercial networks to include Fox, as well as cable networks TNT, USA Network, Showtime and HBO.
 The deal also allowed for theatrical distribution, although such co-productions were not in the planning.

 Imagine and Second City signed a joint venture deal in May 1989.
 In September 1989, Imagine is entering syndication production business and signed a long-term co-production deal with Second City Entertainment, for a late night talk/comedy strip that was distributed by MCA TV.
-It will use the ready talent pool of Second City comedians.
-The result is My Talk Show, which aired in the 1990–91 season.
+It used the ready talent pool of Second City comedians.
+The result was My Talk Show, which aired in the 1990–91 season.
 As HA!: The Comedy Network is ready to air in 1990, they stuck deals with Imagine Films Entertainment, for series featuring the Second City Repertory Company, as well as MTM Enterprises.